The Schedule tab allows you to control when you would like your campaign to be sent.

 - Allow or disallow specific days of the week

 - Set up the hours of the days where triggering campaigns is allowed, in a specific timezone

-- Date and time where the campaign starts
+- Date and time when the campaign starts

-- Date and time where the campaign stops
+- Date and time when the campaign stops

 Some third-party integrations such as Optimove allow users to set the stop time of the campaign from Xtremepush.
 See our Optimove guide for more information.